jj1bdx/macos-audio-streaming-tips/macos-loopback-devices.md

   - No problem for gstreamer input/output
   - Able to instantly create/delete loopback devices with arbitrary names
   - Able to monitor loopback devices separately for each device
+  - Able to control the loopback device sound volume for each device, useful for WSJT-X reception gain control

 ## Free software